DerekSeaverson/Derek-Seaverson-Portfolio/README.md

 ### Space Offensive
 > Space Offensive is a top-down 2D shooter created using the Godot application using the custom GDScript used within Godot.

 *This project is my most recent project.
 It is in the beginning stages of programming and at a state in which I haven't uploaded any of the progress to Github yet.
-Once I have make a substancial jump in progress, I will update this section with the files for the game
+Once I have make a substancial jump in progress, I will update this section with the files for the game.*

 ### Wardford Keep
 > Wardford Keep is a side-scrolling 2D fighting game using melee and bow weapons.
 This project was created within the Unity platform using the C# language in collaboration with Visual Studio.